General Frequently Asked Questions (FAQ)

 If you meet the other tenant eligibility requirements outlined above, then you may be eligible to receive DEHAP assistance for your lot rent.
 Your landlord or property owner will need to apply on your behalf.
 See above for additional information.

-If you have a signed lease with that family member prior to July 1, 2020, yes.
+If you have a signed lease with that family member covering the time period for which assistance is being requested, yes.
 In other circumstances, we suggest contacting one of the other resources on the DE HAP website to see if they may be able to assist.
 If your family member is a homeowner and struggling to pay their mortgage, please visit www.destatehousing.com/covid19/homeowners for information on resources available for them.

 No, DEHAP cannot assist with security deposits.
 Please see the "Other Resources for Rental and Utility Assistance" document also on the DEHAP website.